subinabid/EPGP-Calendar/README.md

 - Sec -> Section detail - A to F
 - Code -> Format: EPGP-203
 - Course Name -> Format: Economic Environment (EE)
-- Session -> Serial Number - 1 , 2, 3, etc. Quiz sessions will be 31, 32, 33 etc. Assignments will have sl numbers starting with 71
+- Session -> Serial Number - 1 , 2, 3, etc. Quiz sessions will be 31, 32, 33 etc. Assignments will have sl numbers starting with 51 and exams from 71
 - Date -> Format: 08-Mar-25
 - Time -> Format: 9:00 AM to 11:45 AM (in IST)